 There will be more opportunities to speak to your course mates at faculty events run by your university whereby you could also meet older students which is an excellent networking opportunity as they can provide guidance and help for your course as well.
 Older students would also be able to give advice on ways to make friends as they would have been in the exact same position as you at one point.

 Every single university has a range of societies that you can join which is one of the best ways to meet new people as trying out different societies is a great opportunity to socialise and have fun at the same time.
 By looking at your Student Union’s website you will be able to see all the societies your university has available; it could range all the way from Harry Potter society to tea society.
+To learn more about university societies check out this Think Student article.

 Most societies have taster sessions that you can go to before joining a society, so why not sign up to random taster sessions and see which ones you enjoy.
 You could even invite your flatmates or some course mates as this would be a great way to get to know each other and have some fun at the same time.